Code of Student Rights & Responsibilities

 If the Chair/Director determines that there is a reasonable basis for believing that the student engaged in professional misconduct, he/she shall determine whether efforts at informal resolution are appropriate and, if so, shall take whatever steps are useful to that end.
 If informal resolution is inappropriate or if efforts at informal resolution are not successful, the Chair/Director shall refer the complaint, including his/her recommendation for academic sanctions, to a Professional Conduct Hearing Board, which is comprised of faculty and at least one student, for proceedings.

 The Hearing Board may recommend any academic sanction listed above.
 The Board’s decision will be reviewed by the Academic Dean, who will review all the evidence, may solicit whatever counsel and advice s/he deems necessary, and shall make a decision to impose an appropriate sanction.
 Any party may appeal the Dean’s decision and/or sanction to the Academic Appeals Committee.
-The Academic Appeals Committee will make a recommendation to the Vice President of Academic Services, whose decision shall be final.
+The Academic Appeals Committee will make a recommendation to the Provost/Vice President of Academic Affairs, whose decision shall be final.